ibm-cloud-docs/storage-scale/integrate-ad-samba.md

 3. (Optional) Verify that you can use domain users and groups when you set permissions on files and directories.
 For example, to set the owner of the /srv/samba/example.txt file to AD\administrator and the group to AD\Domain Users:

     `# sudo chown "POCDOMAIN\administrator":"POCDOMAIN\Domain Users" example.txt`
-4. Verify that Kerberos authentication works as expected.On the AD domain member, obtain a ticket for the administrator@POCDOMAIN.LOCAL principal:
+4. Verify that Kerberos authentication works as expected.
+On the AD domain member, obtain a ticket for the administrator@POCDOMAIN.LOCAL principal:
         `# kinit administrator@POCDOMAIN.LOCAL`

 5. Display the cached Kerberos ticket: